zatarain/jarnik/README.md

 ### Upgrade

 * Command: `upgrade`
-* Description: Upgrades Jarnik Build System in the Operating System to the latest version available in the respository.
+* Description: Upgrades Jarník Build System in the Operating System to the latest version available in the respository.
 * Syntax: `jarnik upgrade`
 * Parameters:
     * None, but super user privileges may be required.